Do Your Child's SSAT or ISEE Scores Really Matter?

 The ISEE consists of five sections: Verbal Reasoning, Quantitative

 The ERB staff has provided a page on their website which explains test results clearly.
-They also provide sample reports.
+They also offer sample reports.
 I suggest that you review this material so that you understand what is involved.

 Many factors come into play when it comes to standardized tests.
 The most important advice any teacher will give your child is to start well in advance - like a year or so - assessing her strengths and weaknesses.
-Then remediate those weaknesses.
-After that, have her take as many practice tests as she can before the test date.
-If she has never taken a standardized admissions test and has no clue what's expected of her, how can she possibly relax and do her best?
+Then, remediate those weaknesses.
+After that, have her take as many practice tests as possible before the test date.
+If she has never taken a standardized admissions test and has no clue what's expected of her, how can she relax and do her best?
 Remember: your child's nerves and health play a role too.
 Reassure your child that she will do well.
 You cannot pass or fail the ISEE or SSAT.
 Make sure that she gets a good night's rest before the day of the test.

 comments powered by Disqus